AAA: Don’t pump your brakes if you have this type of vehicle

-DENVER (KDVR) — The old phrase of “pumping your brakes” when it’s icy out isn’t very helpful for most cars these days.
-Most people don’t need to — and shouldn’t — pump their brakes when their car is skidding out.
+(KDVR) — The old practice of “pumping your brakes” when it’s icy out isn’t very helpful for most cars these days.
+According to AAA, most people don’t need to — and shouldn’t — pump their brakes when their car is skidding.

-Pumping the brakes is when the driver steps on the brake pedal multiple times in a row to stop the wheels from locking up.
+For the uninitiated, pumping the brakes is when a driver steps on and off the brake pedal multiple times in a row to keep the wheels from locking up.
 It’s the old-fashioned way to prevent skidding on ice.

-According to Skyler McKinley from AAA, if you own a car that’s less than 10 years old, you have anti-lock brakes.
+Unsure if your vehicle has ABS?
+According to Skyler McKinley with AAA, if you own a car that’s less than 10 years old, you have anti-lock brakes.
+That’s because in 2013, the National Highway Traffic Safety Administration mandated ABS.

-However, if your car is older than 10 years, you most likely still have them.
-Anti-lock braking systems have become a standard since the ’90s, McKinley said.
+But don’t worry if your car is older than 10 years — you most likely still have them.
+Anti-lock braking systems became standard in the ’90s, McKinley said.

 How to tell if your car has anti-lock brakes